mraltun/omni/README.md

-# omni
+# Omnifood

-HTML and CSS project..
+Final HTML & CSS project from "Build Responsive Real-World Websites with HTML and CSS" by Jonas Schmedtmann.